-Workshops and demonstrations will take place at Southwell Library, a short stroll from the Market Square, in The Bramley Centre, King Street and will each last for approximately 1 hour .
+Workshops and demonstrations will take place at Southwell Library, a short stroll from the Market Square, in The Bramley Centre, King Street on 27 August 2017 and will each last for approximately 1 hour .
 To book a place on a workshop (a non refundable donation to Adopt a Potter of £3 will be payable) please contact Susan Morton via email@example.com or telephone 01636 815788.

 Each workshop will be restricted to a maximum of 12 participants & are likely to get full quickly so to secure a place don’t delay, book today!
 Children must be at least 6 years of age & be accompanied by an adult.